espdev/csaps/docs/internals.rst

 ---------------------

 The computed splines are represented by classes :class:`SplinePPForm` for univariate/multivariate and :class:`NdGridSplinePPForm` for nd-gridded data.
+This representation can be named as "PP-form" (piecewise-polynomial form).

-The spline coefficients are stored in the numpy array.
+The polynom coefficients for each piece of spline are stored in the numpy array.
 It is 2D 1xM array for univariate data, 2D NxM array for multivariate data and 2D/ND array (tensor-product of univariate spline coefficients) for nd-gridded data.

 Let's look at a simple example.